-Written assessments for P.3 and P.6 were cancelled while the S.3 written assessments took place on 23 and 24 June 2009.
-A total of approximately 75, 000 students at S.3 levels from 440 secondary schools took part in TSA 2009.
+Written assessments for Primary 3 and 6 students took place on 17 and 18 June 2010 followed by the Secondary 3 level on 23 and 24 June 2010.
+A total of approximately 195, 000 students took part in TSA 2010.
+This included 525 schools participating at the Primary 3 level, 534 at the Primary 6 level and 456 at the Secondary 3 level.
 Invigilation was carried out by teachers at their own schools, supported by Assessment Administration Assistants (AAA) appointed to help in the conduct of the written assessments.
 A summary of the assessments is highlighted in Table 3.1.

-Table 3.1 Allocation of Sub-Papers to S.3 Students
+Table 3.1 Allocation of Sub-Papers to Students

-Chinese Language Reading • Students randomly allocated to one of three sub-papers at S.3 Writing • Students randomly allocated to one of three sub-papers at S.3 Listening • Each class randomly allocated to one of two sub-papers Speaking • Randomly selected students allocated to one of 16 sub-papers Chinese Audio-visual • One paper at S.3 allocated to each class (CAV) English Language Reading and Writing • Students randomly allocated to one of three sub-papers at S.3 Listening • Each class randomly allocated to one of three sub-papers at S.3 Speaking • Randomly selected students allocated to one of 16 sub-papers Mathematics • Students randomly allocated to one of four sub-papers
+Chinese Language Reading • Students randomly allocated to one of four sub-papers at primary levels and one of three sub-papers at S.3 Writing • Students randomly allocated to one of two sub-papers at P.3, one of four sub-papers at P.6 and one of three sub-papers at S.3 Listening • Each class randomly allocated to one of two sub-papers Speaking • Randomly selected students allocated to one of 12 sub-papers at primary levels and one of 16 sub-papers at S.3 Chinese Audio-visual (CAV) • Randomly selected students allocated to one of two sub-papers at primary levels while each class at S.3 allocated to one paper English Language Reading and Writing • Students randomly allocated to one of four sub-papers at primary levels and one of three sub-papers at S.3 Listening • Each class randomly allocated to one of four sub-papers at primary levels and one of three sub-papers at S.3 Speaking • Randomly selected students allocated to one of 18 sub-papers at primary levels and one of 16 sub-papers at S.3 Mathematics Students randomly allocated to one of four sub-papers